gmc-code/PC-Microbit-Extension/docs/bots/LEDs/LEDs.rst

 LEDs
 ====================================================

-| THe examples below assume a device, such as a buggy, has 4 RGB LEDs (WS2812) on pin8.
+| The examples below assume a device, such as a buggy, has 4 RGB LEDs (WS2812) on pin8.
 | The neopixel module is used to drive these RGB LEDs.
 | In RGB, R stands for red, G stands for green, and B stands for blue.
 | Each RGB LED can produce a full spectrum of colours independent to all of the other RGB LEDs.